-To be clear, the growth targets established for our long-term equity incentive awards (i.e., a 3.5% compounded annual growth rate in TSR or EPS) are just one of a number of different, yet complementary performance metrics utilized by the Company in its efforts to design an overall compensation program that is appropriately balanced and furthers its underlying aims.
+To be clear, the growth targets established for our performancebased equity grants are just one of a number of different, yet complementary performance metrics utilized by the Company in its efforts to design an overall compensation program that is appropriately balanced and furthers its underlying aims.
 For example, the Company's performance-based compensation program also incorporates the ambitious short and long-term operating targets that underlie the Company's annual cash incentive compensation program and long-term aspirations for strategic growth.
-Indeed, and as previously noted, the Company has determined that in 2020, the long-term equity incentive awards given to its operational business leaders will be tied to achievement of the ambitious targets set forth in the Company's 2024 Strategic Growth Plan.